Rep.-elect Scott Franklin, combat veteran, says too many Americans take freedom for granted

 He was posing for a photo at the Lincoln Memorial with his fellow high schoolers when the program organizer remarked that one day some of them could be back to Washington in elected office, Franklin recalled.

-After high school, Franklin joined the U.S. Navy Academy and embarked on his Navy career, fulfilling his lifelong dream of flying jets for the military.
+After high school, Franklin entered the U.S. Naval Academy and embarked on his Navy career, fulfilling his lifelong dream of flying jets for the military.

 "I've never felt the same sort of connection to really a truly greater purpose and good than I had when I served in the military," Franklin said.